 Through education, CM reduces women’s earnings in adulthood by 9%, and ending CM could increase national earnings by 1.0%

 CM affects consumption and food adequacy through household sizes and educational attainment

 loss in decision-making ability in a third of countries and higher land ownership for women

 CM reduces women’s knowledge of HIV/AIDS through its impact on educational attainment

 While Poverty is the main cause of child marriage, girls who are married early and do not have a secondary education find it hard to come out of the poverty cycle.
 Consequently, they will not be able to be economically independent or to contribute to the family income.
 Girls who had early marriage get very little access to economic opportunities.
 They also have less or no decision making power on family planning.
 This is how the cycle of poverty keeps repeating where child marriage is prevalent.

 Parents often marry their girls young to protect them from violence.
 But sadly Child marriage is a form of violence and girls who marry young are highly vulnerable to physical, sexual and psychological violence.

-Education and Overall growth
+Education and Overall Growth

-Impact on the Economy of a Country
+Economic Development of a Country

-What Can we do to End Child Marriage
+What can we do to end child marriage